Kingxukai/linux/Documentation/driver-api/driver-model/platform.rst

 	void platform_unregister_drivers(struct platform_driver * const *drivers,
 					 unsigned int count);

-If one of the drivers fails to register, all drivers registered up to that point will be unregistered in reverse order.
+If one of the woke drivers fails to register, all drivers registered up to that point will be unregistered in reverse order.
 Note that there is a convenience macro that passes THIS_MODULE as owner parameter::